clivetong/Talks/ProbabilisticAndApproximate/README.md

 ### What are we going to talk about?

+- Using randomness to make choices in algorithms
 - No longer just using deterministic algorithms for getting a right answer

-- Too much data means we might prefer an approximate answer
+---

+### Why would you do that?

+- Save resources for order of magnitude estimates (Morris)
-- Some algorithms are too complicated to implement, and it's easier to get it almost right
+- Some algorithms are too complicated to implement, and it's easier to get it right most of the time (Skip Lists)
+- Too much data means we might prefer an approximate answer (Count-min sketch, Bloom filters)
 - And in the future, with Quantum you'll get an answer and have to check it (and then try again)

 ---